TheDrone7/shieldbow/docs/api/ChampionManager.md

 #### .fetch ()

-Fetches a champion (from the cache, if already available), or from data dragon and community dragon.
+Fetches a champion by the champion ID.